Alice1998/URS/Contribution.md

 ## Contribute Your Conversations

+Individual knowledge is limited, the wisdom of the many is infinite!

-We are excited to invite you to participate in this user survey, aimed at gathering **high-quality** and **diverse** insights to build a User-Centric Large Language Model Evaluation Benchmark.
+We are excited to invite you to participate in this user survey, aimed at gathering authentic, diversified, high quality conversations to build a User-Centric Large Language Model Evaluation Benchmark.

-Your contribution is crucial in shaping the future of conversational services, ensuring that they are developed in alignment with real-world user needs and expectations.
+Our dataset hopes to cover a variety of scenarios, including but not limited to

+- Objective problems:
+  - Solving Professional Problems
+  - Retrieving Information
+  - Writing Tasks

+- Subjective questions:
+  - Seeking Creativity
+  - Asking for Advice
+  - Leisure
+- Etc.

+For academic research purposes, your questions may be made public, so please try to avoid involving personal information.

+Thank you for your participation and contribution!